The Gardens, Auckland

 The Gardens is a suburb of Auckland, New Zealand.
 It is located to the north of Manurewa, east of Wiri and south of Totara Heights.
-It was formerly under the local governance of Manukau City Council until it was merged with all of Auckland's councils to form the Auckland 'super city' in 2010.
-It is now under the local governance of Auckland Council.
+The suburb is under the local governance of Auckland Council, and is defined by its location next to the Auckland Botanic Gardens.

-Auckland Botanic Gardens are on the west side of the suburb.

 History

 After the former Manukau City Council acquired the Totara Park land in 1966, its purchase also involved the subdivision of land bordered by the Botanic Gardens and Totara Park, the plans for The Gardens subdivision were drawn up as early as 1967, with development not starting until 1984.

 In 1998 the Manukau City Council sold the remaining greenfield land to Summerland Property Developments Ltd, to which the company acquired neighbouring properties, eventually extending the subdivision to its final stage bordering Mill Road.

 The Gardens School was opened in 2002, to cater for the increasing population of families.
 In 2014 the school was funded a $22 million NZD investment to rebuild the school entirely, completed in 2018.